yourvick/eamena_tutorials/README.md

 The Advanced Search has two main functions that differ from the Basic Search\.
 First, it allows you to search within specific fields or entire cards of the database, so that you can be confident your search will produce exactly what you are looking for\.
 Second, it allows you to build on and combine those searches using ‘And’ and ‘Or’ functions\.

 In this tutorial, you will learn how to conduct more complex searches in the EAMENA Database and we will go through some examples\.
-Please refer to __Tutorial 1: Searching the Database \(Basic\) __and __Tutorial 1b: Finding your Records__ for an introduction to searching and how to get started\.
+Please refer to [__Tutorial 1: Searching the Database \(Basic\)__](#tutorial-1-searching-the-database-basic) for an introduction to searching and how to get started\.

 ## Advanced Search